TIPS AND STRATEGIES to coaching and mentoring your child

-Sometimes your role as parent or support person is going to involve coaching and mentoring your child so they can build their resilience and manage the day-to-day challenges they face as a new employee.
-Here’s 3 ways to take on the role as coach and mentor with your child.
+Sometimes your role as parent or guardian is going to involve coaching and mentoring your child so they can build their resilience.
+This will help them manage the day-to-day challenges they face as a new employee.

 1. Ask questions and let them solve their own challenges